grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 ### behavior scope vs class scope

 There is no decisive answer to the second question as well.
-A behavior may span several classes (in part 2 of this book I'll tell you how I decide which classes should be included in such Statement) behavior scope does not necessarily have to be broader than class scope.
-Let's take the following example that proves it:
+A behavior may span several classes (in part 2 of this book I'll tell you how I decide which classes should be included in such Statementand which should not) and a single class may contain many behaviors.

+As an example, let's imagine we have a class that represents a telecom call (in this case, it's a digital call).
+Let's call it  `DigitalCall`.
+Instances of this class can be used to start and monitor the status of a real call as well as transmit a voice frame over the wire.

+Now, a Statement with a class scope for a `DigitalCall` class would look like this:

 ```csharp
 [Fact] public void